RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Related Work

-Because of being more robust to weathers and lighting conditions, LiDAR has become the mainstream sensor in many UAV navigation~\cite{jeong2018evaluation, qin2019autonomous} works.
-LiDAR sensors can be divided into two categories, namely single-line and multi-line.
-Single-line radar can only scan one plane of obstacles and obtain a 2D map, while multi-line radar scans multiple surfaces and obtains a 3D point cloud of the environment.
-Based on the output types, single- and multi-line radars are also called 2D and 3D LiDAR.
+\bfsection{LiDAR-based UAV navigation systems.} Thanks to its robust performance under various weather and lighting conditions, LiDAR has quickly become the mainstream sensor in many modern UAV navigation systems~\cite{jeong2018evaluation, qin2019autonomous}.
+LiDAR sensors can be divided into two categories: single-line and multi-line, where single-line scans one plane of the obstacles to obtain a 2D map, while multi-line scans multiple surfaces to obtain a 3D point cloud of the environment.
+Based on the output types, single- and multi-line LiDAR are also called 2D and 3D LiDAR.

 Attracted by the richer environment representations that 3D LiDAR produces, most existing UAV autonomous systems utilize 3D LiDAR as the sensor configurations~\cite{qin2019autonomous, aldao2022lidar, liang2023autonomous}.
-However, despite existing work's favor over 3D LiDAR, we argue that such rich environmental representations might not be all necessary to perform UAV path planning and robust obstacle avoidance.
-Instead, configurations that utilize 2D LiDAR, where we call parsimonious configuration, may achieve better balance in terms of the trade-off between performance and cost.
+However, despite existing work's favor into 3D LiDAR, the rich 3D environmental representations might not be all necessary to perform UAV path planning and robust obstacle avoidance, leaving room for better cost-effective designs.
+In other words, configurations that utilize 2D LiDAR, where we call a \textit{parsimonious configuration}, may achieve a more balanced trade-off between performance and cost.
+For example, Gabriel et al.~\cite{Gabriel2023adaptive} leverage 2D LiDAR and propose an adaptive path-planning solution that combines Rapidly Exploring Random Trees (RRT) and deep RL for the autonomous trajectory generation of UAVs in agricultural environments.
+However, it does not depend on UAV-scanned data at all stages but rather leverages a comprehensive Python environment for its operations, failing to equip the system with efficient obstacle avoidance capabilities.
+Contrary to this, \algname prioritizes enhancing obstacle avoidance by mainly utilizing LiDAR data.
+More specifically, we employ the ROS-Gazebo-PX4 simulator for developmental purposes, incorporating a variety of algorithms aimed at overcoming different obstacles and ensuring the training's applicability in a real-time simulation setting.